trento-project/docs/guides/manual-installation.md

 SUSEConnect --product PackageHub/15.5/x86_64
 ```

+> Note: Using a different Service Pack then SP5 requires to change repository: [SLE15 SP3: `SUSEConnect --product PackageHub/15.3/x86_64`, SLE15 SP4: `SUSEConnect --product PackageHub/15.4/x86_64`]

-Add the prometheus user/group:
+Add the prometheus user/group **(ONLY FOR SLE15 SP4 and SP5)**:

 ```bash
 groupadd --system prometheus
 useradd -s /sbin/nologin --system -g prometheus prometheus
 ```

-After a successful registration, you can install prometheus using zypper:
+Install prometheus using zypper:

 ```bash
 zypper in golang-github-prometheus-prometheus
 ```

-We will be prompted that a missing dependency can't be satisfied:
+Missing dependency can't be satisfied **(ONLY FOR SLE15 SP4 and SP5)**:

+As we have added the prometheus user/group, we can safely ignore this warning and proceed with the installation by choosing Solution 2

 ```bash
 Problem: nothing provides 'group(prometheus)' needed by the to be installed golang-github-prometheus-prometheus-2.37.6-150100.4.17.1.x86_64